 Just as with Waveform, using RGB mode lets you see the individual luma values of red, green and blue that make up your image - If you see a distinct separation of colors on the graph you will notice more colorization/saturation.

-To adjust the position of the Histogram to arrange with other tools or for better general visibility, alter the LOCATION and use the joystick or tap around the screen to place the graph.
+To adjust the position of the Histogram on the screen (to arrange with other tools or for better general visibility) alter the LOCATION and use the joystick or tap around the screen to place the graph.